Subtitle generator with no file-size limit

 BurnSub uses your hardware, not theirs

 Because nothing uploads, there's nothing to cap.
-Your CPU decodes the video, Whisper-Turbo runs on your GPU, WebCodecs encodes the output.
+Your CPU decodes the video, Whisper runs on your GPU, WebCodecs encodes the output.
 The only limit is RAM — and modern browsers handle multi-GB files fine.

 What's the practical limit then?